 Depending on the situation and the type and seriousness of the contravention, a Judge may make orders to –

-- compensation be allowed for time lost with a child, for example by ordering that a party has “make up time” with the child
+- Compensation is allowed for time lost with a child, for example by ordering that a party has “makeup time” with the child.

 We will help you.
 If you are on the receiving end of this type of breach and thinking about applying to the Court to assist with the other party not following Orders, we recommend you speak to an experienced family lawyer first.
 It’s also important to decide early on what you wish to achieve.
 For example, if you would like to have the existing Orders amended, then a contravention application is not your only option.
 In fact, depending on what you want to have changed, this may not be the best course of action to take.